TooMuchFish/CSE15l-lab-report-2/lab-report-2.md

 This is the second lab report in my course of CSE 15L
 ![welcome](https://as2.ftcdn.net/v2/jpg/00/74/04/71/1000_F_74047191_MmYUxOjF0TxwND45VyyqFM2kMsr8hzGt.jpg)
-Within this lab report, I'll introduce three code changes that in my group in order to introduce bugs fix.
+Within this lab report, I'll introduce three code changes that in my group in order to introduce bugs fix by following steps.
 * A screenshot of the code change
 * Link to the test file for a failure-inducing input
 * The symptom of that failure-inducing input